GarreauArthur/GarreauArthur.github.io/_posts/2018-01-14-autocomplete-from-the-end.md

 <https://gist.github.com/GarreauArthur/caf12287a4316c0d3526c855681ac6a9>

-## The story
+## The story (who cares ?)

 I recently start this blog using jekyll, and jekyll requires that the names of the posts start with the date of creation.
-Which meamns that I am going to end up with a lot of files beginning with `2018-`.
+Which means that I am going to end up with a lot of files beginning with `2018-`.

+I am a vim user, because I am really cool & it's way better than Emacs (let's start a war for fun).

 So everytime I want to edit a draft, or a post, I need to write the complete date, before being able to autocomplete the rest of the file.